Metadata is central to the management and organisation of resources using ResourceSpace.

 See also Fixed List Metadata.

-Many other DAM systems place resources on a tree type structure, as with a typical file system on a PC.
-This works to a point, but it only allows each resource to be classified in one way.
-For example, a resource taken in Africa can be placed in an 'Africa' folder.
-If this also needs to be classified in a different way, e.g. by subject, emotion, project, size and so on, it cannot simultaneously exist in a different folder without duplication.
+Many other DAM systems place resources in a hierarchical, tree type structure, as with a typical file system on a PC.
+While this has its merits, it only allows each resource to be classified in one way.
+For example, a resource taken in Africa can be placed in an 'Africa' folder, however, if it also needs to be classified in a different way, such as by subject, emotion, project, size and so on, it cannot simultaneously exist in a different folder without duplication.

 Using metadata as the primary organisation method allows resources to be classified in many different ways simultaneously, to the point that a static tree structure becomes obsolete.
 For example, a photo resource could be classified as taken in Africa but also that it contains a photo of a boy, who is happy, and is making eye contact (via Subject, Emotion etc. metadata fields).
 This allows searching via many different possible criteria.